JiajinCui/Discovering_and_Locating_Wireless_Sensors_thru_Transmitted_Signals/docs/index.md

 # Abstract

-Our project uses USRP N210 Hardware Drives (UHD) and GNU Radio to collect signals being transmitted by differnt smart home sensors using different communication protocols such as WiFi, Zigbee, Z-Wave, etc. We use a spectrum sensing model called Stitching-the-Spectrum to identify and those sensors without prior knowledge of their functions.
-We plan to develop a system that autonomously discovers and identifies wireless sensors in a smart home by analyzing RF signals, MAC addresses and communication protocols using a Deep Learning Classification model.
+Our project uses USRP N210 Hardware Drives (UHD) and GNU Radio to collect signals from smart home sensors of communication protocols such as WiFi, Zigbee, Z-Wave, etc. We use a data generation pipeline called Stitching-the-Spectrum to turn raw signal data into processed signal banks with which we train a Deep Learning Classifier.
+We plan to develop a system that autonomously discovers and identifies wireless sensors in a smart home by analyzing wireless signals and communication protocols.

 # Team